 Play Store application

-- User has not accepted installation request on the device.
+- The user has not accepted the installation request on the device.

-If the issue still exists after troubleshooting, please contact to Miradore support email@example.com.
+If the issue still exists after troubleshooting, please contact Miradore support [email protected].